emreuyguc/flutter-digital-lcd-widget/README.md

                           colors: [HexColor("#A2AC89"), HexColor("#ABAE75")]
                       )
                   ),
-     activeColor: Colors.black87.withOpacity(0.6),  //This is default decoration . not required
+     activeColor: Colors.black87.withOpacity(0.6),  //This is default  . not required
-     inactiveColor: Colors.black26.withOpacity(0.08),  //This is default decoration . not required ),
+     inactiveColor: Colors.black26.withOpacity(0.08),  //This is default  . not required ),

 ```